alexeykuz-sys/MyRecipe-MS3/README.md

 First time visitor testing:
 1. Landing page.
 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.
 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
 Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
+Once loged in, use sees Menu options of Profile and Edit Recipes.
+- Footer - simple footer that has li

 # Deployment